ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/discounts.md

 <h3>3rd Party (Manufacturer) Discounts</h3>

 When working with discounts provided by a 3rd party (ex. manufacturer coupon) the process is very similar to the discount method of adding a line with a negative amount.
 However in this case, instead of using the same tax code as the item being discounted, you will use the tax code for Coupons (third party) - OC030000.
-Check out Chapter 5 for more information on tax codes and their function.
+Check out <a class="dev-guide-link" href="/developer-dot/avatax/dev-guide/product-taxability/">Chapter 5</a> for more information on tax codes and their function.

 <div class="dev-guide-test" id="test4">
     <div class="dev-guide-test-heading">Test Case - 6.2.4</div>